-An accurate diagnosis of Alzheimer's disease is an important first step to ensure you have appropriate treatment, care, family education and plans for the future.
+It's important to get an accurate diagnosis of Alzheimer's, the most common type of dementia.
+The correct diagnosis is an important first step toward getting the appropriate treatment, care, family education and plans for the future.

-Early signs and symptoms of Alzheimer's disease include:
+Early signs and symptoms of Alzheimer's dementia include:

 - Memory impairment, such as difficulty remembering events

 - Difficulty concentrating, planning or problem-solving

 - Problems finishing daily tasks at home or at work, such as writing or using eating utensils

 - Confusion with location or passage of time

 - Having visual or space difficulties, such as not understanding distance in driving, getting lost or misplacing items

 - Language problems, such as word-finding problems or reduced vocabulary in speech or writing